danrot/danrot.github.io/_posts/2020-06-05-typing-in-javascript-flow-vs-typescript.md

 ![Argument of type '30' is not assignable to parameter of type 'string'.](/images/posts/typescript-document-write.png)

 I was preparing this simple example for a course I was giving at the time, and it might sound stupid, but I really tripped over this error message.
-The problem here was that I was not aware that it seems that the `document.write` was typed to only accept strings in TypeScript, which I think is a little bit confusing, because numbers are also outputted just the way you would expect it.
+I was not aware that the `document.write` was typed to only accept strings in TypeScript, which I think is a little bit confusing, because numbers are also outputted just the way you would expect it.
 To be fair, **Flow has typed this function exactly the same way, but just because it gives more context in the error message it is easier to spot the error:**

 ![Cannot call document.write because number is incompatible with string in array element.](/images/posts/flow-document-write.png)